Deep Forehead Wrinkles Could be Sign of Heart Disease

 Furrows in your brow are not a better method of evaluating cardiovascular risk than existing methods, such as blood pressure and lipid profiles, but they could raise a red flag earlier, at a simple glance.

 The researchers don't yet know the reason for the relationship, which persisted even when factors like job strain were taken into account, but theorize that it could have to do with atherosclerosis, or hardening of the arteries due to plaque build-up.
 Atherosclerosis is a major contributor to heart attacks and other cardiovascular events.

 Changes in collagen protein and oxidative stress seem to play a part both in atherosclerosis and wrinkles.
 Also, blood vessels in the forehead are so small they may be more sensitive to plaque build-up meaning wrinkles could one of the early signs of vessel aging.

 "Forehead wrinkles may be a marker of atherosclerosis," says Dr Esquirol.

 "This is the first time a link has been established between cardiovascular risk and forehead wrinkles so the findings do need to be confirmed in future studies," cautions Dr Esquirol, "but the practice could be used now in physicians' offices and clinics."

 "It doesn't cost anything and there is no risk," concluded Dr Esquirol.

-*News Release by European Society of Cardiology: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (European Society of Cardiology).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.